xenanetworks/open-automation-python-api/docs/source/api_ref/hlapiv1/port/layer1/medium/tap.rst

 TX Tap Autotune
 -------------------------
-Enable or disable the automatic receiving of PHY retuning (see PP_PHYRETUNE), which is performed on the 25G interfaces as soon as a signal is detected by the transceiver.
-Useful if a bad signal causes the PHY to continuously retune or if for some other reason it is preferable to use manual retuning (PP_PHYRETUNE).
+Enable or disable the automatic receiving of PHY retuning (see :class:`~xoa_driver.internals.commands.pp_commands.PP_PHYRETUNE`), which is performed on the 25G interfaces as soon as a signal is detected by the transceiver.
+Useful if a bad signal causes the PHY to continuously retune or if for some other reason it is preferable to use manual retuning (:class:`~xoa_driver.internals.commands.pp_commands.PP_PHYRETUNE`).

-Corresponding CLI command: ``PP_PHYAUTOTUNE``
+Corresponding low-level API class: :class:`~xoa_driver.internals.commands.pp_commands.PP_PHYAUTOTUNE`

 .. code-block:: python